Harry45/emuplanck/README.md

 We build an emulator for the Planck likelihood.
 This is based on the work done by Prince et al ([paper](), [code](https://github.com/heatherprince/planck-lite-py)).

-To run the code, we can do the following:
+All boolean field are already set in the config file and to run the code, we can do the following:

 ### Planck